loic-fejoz/loic-fejoz-fabmoments/gabriel-horn/README.md

 [Gabriel's Horn](http://fr.wikipedia.org/wiki/Trompette_de_Gabriel) has equation r = c / z with r = (x^2 + y^2) and c a constant (5 in the screenshot).

+The main difficulty is to transform the surface equation to a signed distance function as required by [IceSL](http://www.loria.fr/~slefebvr/icesl/).
+So I tried to find the analytic distance function with the help of [Maxima](http://maxima.sourceforge.net/).
+It is usefull to find the derivative of the distance between a point and a point on the surface, but zeroing the derivative is quite unhelpfull.
+The final equation is quite long to read and translate to a OpenGL GLSL shader.
+Thus I finally try to use dichotomy to find the shortest distance between a point and the surface.
+It prooves sufficient but still have artifacts on display.
+It is correct for slicing.

 Source
 ------